-Students are eligible for admission as dual enrollment/dual credit students if they desire to take courses for high school and college credit, if their school system has signed a contract with Wallace Community College to participate in this program, and if they meet all of the following criteria:
+Students are eligible for admission as dual enrollment/dual credit students if they desire to take courses for high school and college credit, if their school system has a signed Dual Enrollment agreement with Wallace Community College to participate in this program, and if they meet the following criteria:

-- 1. Complete an Application for Accelerated and Dual Enrollment to Wallace Community College. - 2.
-Submit the form Statement of Eligibility for Dual Enrollment/Dual Credit and Accelerated High School Students in verification of having earned a B average in completed high school courses. - 3.
-Have written approval of the high school principal AND local superintendent of education (Statement of Eligibility for Dual Enrollment/Dual Credit and Accelerated High School Students). - 4.
-Be in grade 10, 11, or 12 or have an exception granted by the Chancellor on recommendation of the high school principal AND superintendent of education and in accordance with

-Alabama Administrative Code 290-8-9.12 regarding gifted and talented students.
+- 1. Complete a Dual Enrollment Application Packet including an Application for Accelerated and Dual Enrollment, a Statement of Eligibility for Dual Enrollment/Dual Credit and Accelerated High School Students and a Parent Permission Form. - 2.
+The Statement of Eligibility for Dual Enrollment/Dual Credit form must be signed by the student's high school principal and counselor and is verification of the student holding a 2.5 grade point average. - 3.
+Be in grades 10, 11, or 12 or have an exception granted by the Chancellor on recommendation of the high school principal and superintendent of education in accordance with Alabama Administrative Code 290-8-9.12 regarding gifted and talents students.